Rush Limboy, your guiding light, here behind a golden EIB microphone, broadcast excellence three straight hours.

 So welcome to the program.

-Uh tell you up front, it's great to have you here.
+I'll tell you up front, it's great to have you here.

 What can you tell us about what you do and why do you want to reveal this?

-Well, uh I'm I'm not really anti-Trump.
+Well, I'm not really anti-Trump.

-I'm I'm working for workers.
+I'm working for workers.

-But uh since then I haven't been in demand, and now that Trump is president, I'm suddenly in demand again.
+And now that Trump is president, I'm suddenly in demand again.

-They what do you mean troublemaker?
+What do you mean troublemaker?

-Uh well, no, I wouldn't say troublemaker.
+Well, no, I wouldn't say troublemaker.

-Something uh no, no, I don't really deal with political stuff.
+No, no, I don't really deal with political stuff.

-I deal with public mainly public employee unions or private unions.
+I deal with public, mainly public employee unions or private unions.

 Okay.

-Or I mean in Palo Alto, California.
+I mean, in Palo Alto, California.

 Right, Stanford University.

-My my last good job was for United Teachers of Los Angeles in 1989.
+And my last good job was for United Teachers of Los Angeles in 1989.

 Bob, there was all kinds of troublemaking going on during the eight years of George W. Bush.

-You couldn't find a troublemaker job.
+You couldn't find a troublemaker.

-No, there was there was nothing for me, nothing, nothing.
+No, there was nothing for me.

-Nothing uh I couldn't, you know.
+I couldn't, you know.

-Uh yeah, I shouldn't, you know, there was a few, but it was like, you know, I helped uh with some things, but basically, let me see if I understand.
+Yeah, I shouldn't, you know, there was a few, but it was like, you know, I helped with some things.

 You're doing this just to do it.

-I I I work for workers, so to speak.
+You know, I work for workers, so to speak.

-I mean I don't just do it to do it.
+I mean, I don't just do it to do it.

-If somebody hired you to if some if somebody hired you to go protest a Democrat town hall, would you go and do it?
+It's my okay, if somebody hired you to go protest a Democrat town hall, would you go and do it?

 No, I don't think so.